-In relation to Classes A, B, C, D, and U the Investment Manager also receives a Performance Fee out of the assets of the Company.
-The Performance Fee is calculated in respect of each twelve month period ending on 31 December respectively in each year (a "Calculation Period") for Classes A, B, C and D and quarterly for Class U.
+In relation to Classes A, B, C, D and U the Investment Manager also receives a Performance Fee out of the assets of the Company.
+The Performance Fee is calculated in respect of each twelve month period ending on 31 December respectively in each year (a "Calculation Period") for Classes A, B, C, D and quarterly for Class U. For each Calculation Period, the Performance Fee in respect of each Share will be equal to 10% of the appreciation in the Net Asset Value per Share during that Calculation Period above the base Net Asset Value per Share.
+The base Net Asset Value per Share is the greater of the Net Asset Value per Share at the time of issue of that Share and the highest Net Asset Value per Share achieved as at the end of any previous Calculation Period (if any) during which such Share was in issue.